Obvious Solutions To Retirement Challenges: Financial Advisors' Daily Digest

 I’ve seen deep dives into pressing conundrums like retirement (i.e., bridging the enormous gaps that so many inadequately prepared investors are forced to confront) that did not avail.
 You don’t necessarily receive a reward for getting through the wonkery.
 In contrast, I often find valuable takeaways from several regular writers on Seeking Alpha, and today’s brief article is intended to illustrate that.

 We start with Roger Nusbaum.
 He’s got a great article out today, and I noted that he used the word “obvious” – apologetically – four times in this article.
 It is as though he is seeking forgiveness for stating something that really need not be stated.
 In my experience, it is precisely those things that are most important to restate.
-People need to hear what is obvious…until they finally get it.
-And while it’s possible to think – what am I contributing by writing something that is obvious? – the reality is that there is enormous value in in applying principles and high-level thinking to on-the-ground implementation.
+People need to hear what is obvious… until they finally get it.
+And while it’s possible to think – what am I contributing by writing something that is obvious? – the reality is that there is enormous value in applying principles and high-level thinking to on-the-ground implementation.
 That is genuine expertise in action.

 One of Nusbaum’s obvious points is that keeping physically active and mentally engaged preserves one’s health and saves money.
 Obvious?
 Sure.
 Yet people don’t follow this advice, though they are far more apt to do so when they internalize what he has brought down in very practical dollars-and-cents terms.
-If the average person spends $275,000 on health care expenses in retirement, as he points out, then an investment in good health can play a huge role in making one’s retirement numbers work out.
+If the average person spends $275,000 on healthcare expenses in retirement, as he points out, then an investment in good health can play a huge role in making one’s retirement numbers work out.

 I myself have recently made this investment.
 Though I had been doing a modest six-minute work-out on a daily basis, I have recently taken the big step of resuming a much more vigorous and time-consuming once-weekly workout of the sort I used to do 30 years ago.
 It felt weird at first – at my age – until it started feeling really smart.

 A second “obvious” idea Nusbaum discusses is the benefit of setting up “multiple streams of income.”
 Read Nusbaum’s entire article here for his obvious (and one very non-obvious) ideas, but I’m going to transition to a link to one of our regular commenters on this forum – hawkeyec – because the comment he made on yesterday’s post is an example of the successful implementation and consequent peace of mind of this strategy.
 You must read the comment in its entirety, but this tiny snippet will give you an idea of the benefits that accrue to the few who actually do the obvious: